We sample each platelet component at 24 hours after collection.

 Samples are then screened on the bioMerieux BacT/ALERT Automated Microbial Detection System, which uses both aerobic and anaerobic culture bottles.

-After sampling, we issue platelets as ‘negative to date’ but we continue to incubate cultures over the full shelf life of the components.
+After sampling, we issue platelets as ‘negative to date’ but continue to incubate the cultures for a total of 5 days which covers the full shelf life of the components (plus an extra day).

 If a culture becomes positive, the screening equipment automatically flags this as ‘initial machine positive’ (IMP).

 An IMP is not conclusive evidence that the component is contaminated and many eventually turn out as false positives.